What is almond flour?

 Things to consider

-The amount of carbs in in almonds can vary significantly depending on origin, yield, soil, amount of sun etc. but often ends up between 4-8 grams of carbohydrates per 100 gram.
+The amount of carbs in almonds can vary significantly depending on origin, yield, soil, amount of sun, etc. but often end up between 4-8 grams of carbohydrates per 100 gram.
 As always, checking the label is a good idea.